christopherkalfas/christopherkalfas.github.io/_posts/2020-05-30-harry_potter_and_the_room_of_cookie_requirements.markdown

 So to protect themselves from infiltration, two members of the Order, Kingsley Shacklebolt and Remus Lupin, come up with an idea that equates to a *Wizard-cookies-requirued-authentication*.

-Whenever two members of the Order meet, they hold the other at wand-point and ask the other member a question that only that real wizard know and stump an imposter.
+Whenever two members of the Order meet, they hold the other at wand-point and ask the other member a question that only the real wizard know and stump an imposter.
-For example, after the Death Eaters foil the Order's plan to sneak Harry out of #4 Privet Drive, Lupin and Kingsley are two of the first to make it back to Burrow.
+For example, after the Death Eaters foil the Order's plan to sneak Harry out of #4 Privet Drive, Lupin and Kingsley are two of the first to make it back to the Burrow.
 Upon seeing each other Kingsley point his wand at Lupin and asks him:

 ![](https://media.giphy.com/media/13CK4GhUKP9x3q/giphy.gif)